OctopusDeploy/octopus-permissions-controller/examples/open-to-read-namespaces/readme.md

 `WorkloadServiceAccounts` can have permissions combined additively to avoid repeating configuration for common permissions.

-This example shows a situation where
+This example demonstrates a common multi-environment scenario where:
-- All resources in the `your-development-namespace` and `your-production-namespace` are able to be read by any deployment
+- **Shared read access**: All deployments can read resources in both `your-development-namespace` and `your-production-namespace`
+- **Environment-specific write access**:
-- Only deployments to the `development` environment have write access to resources in `your-development-namespace`
+  - Only deployments to the `development` environment can modify resources in `your-development-namespace`
-- Only deployments to the `production` environment have write access to resources in `your-production-namespace`
+  - Only deployments to the `production` environment can modify resources in `your-production-namespace`

 This example could facilitate a scenario where the deployment process needs to read some common secret or config stored in another namespace, but write access should be restricted to prevent accidental changes to the incorrect namespace.